Discover the soul-warming magic of Moroccan lentil soup, where centuries of culinary tradition come together in every fragrant spoonful.

 If you use dried lentils, rinse them to remove dirt and small debris before adding them to the pot.
 They take 30 to 45 minutes to cook and don’t need to be soaked beforehand.

-If you use canned lentils, drain them and rinse them well.
-They are pre-cooked and take about 15 minutes of simmering to get flavorful.
+If you use canned lentils, drain and rinse them well.
+They are pre-cooked and require about 15 minutes of simmering to become flavorful.

 To learn more about this wonderful legume, here’s our guide on how to cook lentils.